NunoDuarte/3DSGrasp/README.md

 ./detect_grasps ../cfg/eigen_params.cfg $LOCATION_OF_FILE.PCD
 ```

-# :soon: The Dataset and pre-trained model will get released soon
+# :soon: The Dataset will get released soon as well as proper documentation
-## Completion Network
+## :tada: The pre-trained model of the Completion Network is here!!!
 The pre-trained model of our Completion Network used in 3DSGrasp can be downloaded [here](https://drive.google.com/file/d/11vTsY0MQw9pzsqz3MyvCKjQT2rQ9VxVi/view?usp=share_link) (around 500 MB)

 ## Citation